ajithb073/Key-Information-Extraction-from-scanned-Receipts/Readme.md

-By making use of Pytessaract library for pipeline creation and the trained model from Zhang for extracting Key Information from Invoices.
+By making use of Pytessaract library for pipeline creation and the trained model from Zhang, we extract Key Information from Invoices.

 Steps: